The Ultimate Guide to Applying for Graduate Entry Medicine in 2025

 • Work experience.
 Again, the specific requirements will vary depending on the GEM course you are interested in, but generally this includes direct work with patients (for example in a hospital or general practice setting) or in communicating with other people (for example volunteer work at a residential home)

-• Showing your interest to medicine.
+• Show your interest to medicine.
 This may be through your work experience, or through any reading or research projects you have been involved with.
 It may also be achieved through your undergraduate degree.
 For example, if you do an undergraduate degree in History, there may be modules exploring the history of medicine, and important medical advancements.
-If you do a degree in Psychology, there may be elements of neuroscience, or scope to explore social psychology and its link to doctor-patient interactions
+If you do a degree in Psychology, there may be elements of neuroscience, or scope to explore social psychology and its link to doctor-patient interactions.
+Make sure you incorporate all this learning and experience in your GEM personal statement and application!

 • Practise your interview technique.
 Through your first degree you are likely to have improved you communication with others, and your ability to think deeply and critically about a topic.
 Have a think about how to put these skills into practice during a medical interview